-- (viii) As disclosed in Note 39 (v) to the financial statements, the Company has not surrendered or disclosed any transaction, previously unrecorded in the books of account, in the tax assessments under the Income Tax Act, 1961 as income during the year.
-Accordingly, the requirement to report on clause 3(viii) of the Order is not applicable to the Company and hence not commented upon. - (ix) (a) The Company has not defaulted in repayment of loans or other borrowings or in the payment of interest thereon to any lender. - (b) As disclosed in Note 39 (vi) to the financial statements, the Company has not been declared wilful defaulter by any bank or financial institution or government or any government authority. - (c) The Company did not have any term loans outstanding during the year and hence, the requirement to report on clause (ix)(c) of the Order is not applicable to the Company and hence not commented upon. - (d) On an overall examination of the financial statements of the Company, the Company has used funds raised on short-term basis in the form of current liabilities aggregating to ₹ 309.39 Million for long-term purposes towards intangible assets and intangible assets under development. - (e) On an overall examination of the accompanying Ind AS financial statements of the Company, the Company has not taken any funds from any entity or person on account of or to meet the obligations of its associates.
+- (viii) As disclosed in note 40 (v) to the accompanying Ind AS financial statements, the Company has not surrendered or disclosed any transaction, previously unrecorded in the books of account, in the tax assessments under the Income Tax Act, 1961 as income during the year.
+Accordingly, the requirement to report on clause 3(viii) of the Order is not applicable to the Company and hence not commented upon. - (ix) (a) The Company has not defaulted in repayment of loans or other borrowings or in the payment of interest thereon to any lender. - (b) As disclosed in note 40 (vi) to the accompanying Ind AS financial statements, the Company has not been declared wilful defaulter by any bank or financial institution or government or any government authority. - (c) The Company did not have any term loans outstanding during the year and hence, the requirement to report on clause (ix)(c) of the Order is not applicable to the Company and hence not commented upon. - (d) On an overall examination of the accompanying Ind AS financial statements of the Company, the Company has used funds raised on short-term basis in the form of current liabilities aggregating to ₹ 14.56 Million for long-term purposes. - (e) On an overall examination of the accompanying Ind AS financial statements of the Company, the Company has not taken any funds from any entity or person on account of or to meet the obligations of its associates.
 Further, the Company does not have any subsidiary or joint venture. - (f) The Company has not raised loans during the year on the pledge of securities held in its associate company.
 Hence, the requirement to report on clause (ix)(f) of the Order is not applicable to the Company.
-Further, the Company does not have any subsidiary or joint venture.
+Further, the Company does not have any subsidiary or joint venture. - (x) (a) The Company has not raised any money during the year by way of initial public offer/further public offer (including debt instruments) hence, the requirement to report on clause 3(x)(a) of the Order is not applicable to the Company and hence not commented upon.